Setting up your homepage with Atlantic

 Start by assigning a heading to your section the Heading field.
 We've called ours "Featured press" but you can call yours whatever you want.
 You could also use this section to display other recognizable logos, including security badges, or logos of suppliers and payment providers.

 If you would like to show a border above your featured collection(s) by checking Show border.

-You can select how many logos you display by clicking on the Logos per row dropdown and selecting 3 or 4.
+You can select how many logos you display using the Logos per row range picker.